Commonly Asked Questions About The North Dakota Governor's Schools

-The North Dakota Governor’s School (NDGS) are a summer residential honors program funded by the state of North Dakota.
+The North Dakota Governor’s Schools (NDGS) are a summer residential honors program funded by the state of North Dakota.
 For six weeks you’ll live in a college dorm, take classes from college professors and interact with motivated and bright individuals like you in seven specialized areas: Architecture/Landscape Architecture, Engineering, English, Math, Experimental Science, Informational Technology, and Visual or Performing Arts.

 WHAT IS A TYPICAL DAY LIKE?